Watching a loved one wither away from insufficient food and liquid intake or choke and cough when eating is traumatic.

 A large emphasis on “restoring dignity”emerged over the last 3 years in Aged Care and Palliative Care.
 Our “smart design” concept emphasising appeal, independent feeding and limiting spill target this specific need

-Safer swallowing, hydration and nutrition for those experiencing difficulty or discomfit swallowing as a result of illness, disease or disability.
-(Dysphagia is a condition diagnosed by speech pathologist and medical professionals.
-Please see your doctor if you are experiencing difficulty or discomfort swallowing.)
+Dysphagia (swallowing difficulties) is a condition diagnosed by speech pathologist and medical professionals.
+Please see your doctor if you are experiencing difficulty or discomfort swallowing.

 I became the GP of this charming lady, Rose and her astute husband Louis at the turn of the century in a small village in rural Queensland, Australia.
 Indeed a colourful and most interesting couple.
 Salt of the earth they were...